1689 Boston revolt: Background

-In the early 1680s, King Charles II of England sought to streamline the administration of the colonies and bring them more closely under crown control.
+In the early 1680s, King Charles II of England sought to streamline the administration of the American colonies and bring them more closely under crown control.
 He revoked the charter of the Massachusetts Bay Colony in 1684, after its leaders refused to act on his demands for reforms in the colony.
 Charles died in 1685, but Roman Catholic James II continued the efforts, culminating in his creation of the Dominion of New England.
 He appointed former New York governor Sir Edmund Andros as dominion governor in 1686.
 The dominion was composed of the territories of the Massachusetts Bay Colony, Plymouth Colony, Connecticut Colony, the Province of New Hampshire, and the Colony of Rhode Island and Providence Plantations.
 In 1688, its jurisdiction was expanded to include New York, East Jersey, and West Jersey.

 Andros's rule was extremely unpopular in New England.
 He disregarded local representation, denied the validity of existing land titles in Massachusetts (which had been dependent on the old charter), restricted town meetings, and forced the Church of England into largely Puritan regions.
 He also enforced the Navigation Acts which threatened the existence of certain trading practices of New England.
 The royal troops stationed in Boston were often mistreated by their officers, who were supporters of the governor and often either Anglican or Roman Catholic.

 Meanwhile, King James became increasingly unpopular in England.
 He alienated otherwise supportive Tories with his attempts to relax the Penal Laws, and he issued the Declaration of Indulgence in 1687 which established some freedom of religion, a move opposed by the Anglican church hierarchy.
 He increased the power of the regular army, an action seen by many Parliamentarians as a threat to their authority, and placed Catholics in important military positions.
 James also attempted to place sympathizers in Parliament who he hoped would repeal the Test Act which required a strict Anglican religious test for many civil offices.
 Some Whigs and Tories set aside their political differences when his son and potential successor James was born in June 1688, and they conspired to replace him with his Protestant son-in-law William, Prince of Orange.
 The Dutch prince had tried unsuccessfully to get James to reconsider his policies; he agreed to an invasion, and the nearly bloodless revolution that followed in November and December 1688 established William and his wife Mary as co-rulers.